EternalllZM/rtd-codz/docs/source/rules.rst

 - **No underage users (13+ only).**

 You must be 13 years of age or older to use the server.
-No exceptions (obviously).

 =====
 Channel Rules